About the Bakers' Company

 Through the Benevolent Fund and individual member’s activities the Company is heavily involved in charitable works.
 More details can be found in the "charitable activities" section.

 The Worshipful Company of Bakers has owned the site of Bakers’ Hall since 1505 and has lost lost three previous Halls to fire, the first during the Great Fire of London which allegedly started in a bakery in the nearby Pudding Lane.
 The current Hall is a modern but friendly building, situated approximately 200m from the Tower of London.
 Its fine interior makes the Hall an ideal venue for functions and conferences, and always delights visitors.
-Enquiries to the Clerk about hiring the Hall, or individual rooms, are welcome.
+Enquiries to the Events Manager about hiring the Hall, or individual rooms, are welcome.